Infinitely presented small cancellation groups have the Haagerup property: Preliminaries

 A path $p \to X$ is a \emph{piece} if there are $2$--cells $r,r'$ such that $p\to X$ factors as $p \to r \to X$ and as $p\to r' \to X$, but there is no isomorphism $r \to r'$ that makes the following diagram commutative.

 This means that $p$ occurs in $r$ and $r'$ in two essentially distinct ways.

 Let $\lambda \in (0,1)$.
 We say that the complex $X$ satisfies the \emph{$C'(\lambda)$--small cancellation condition} (or, shortly, the \emph{$C'(\lambda)$--condition}; or we say that $X$ is a \emph{$C'(\lambda)$--complex}) if every piece $p\to X$ factorizing through $p\to r \to X$ has \emph{length} $|p|<\lambda |r|$ (where $|s|$ is the number of edges in the path $s$).
-We say that $X$ satisfies \emph{$B(6)$--condition} if every path factorizing through $r$ and being a concatenation of at most $3$ pieces has length at most $|r|/2$.
+We say that $X$ satisfies the \emph{$B(6)$--condition} if every path factorizing through $r$ and being a concatenation of at most $3$ pieces has length at most $|r|/2$.
 Note (cf.\ \cite[Section 2.1]{W-sc}) that the $C'(1/6)$--condition implies the $B(6)$--condition.
+Under the $B(6)$--condition, the attaching maps $r\to X$ for relators are injective --- see e.g.\ \cite[Corollary 2.9]{W-sc}.
+Thanks to this, we may view relators as embedded cycles in the $1$--skeleton $X^{(1)}$ of $X$.

 In this paper, we work with a group $G$ defined by an infinite presentation